 '''

+-t, --table show all known paths

+-r, --rates show announce rate info

 -d, --drop remove the path to a destination

 -D, --drop-announces drop all queued announces

--x, --drop-via drop all paths via specified transport instance

 -w seconds timeout before giving up

 -v, --verbose

 '''

-3.2.5 The rnprobe Utility
+3.2.4 The rnprobe Utility

 The rnprobe utility lets you probe a destination for connectivity, similar to the ping program.
 Please note that probes will only be answered if the specified destination is configured to send proofs for received packets.
-Many destinations will not have this option enabled, so most destinations will not be probable.
+Many destinations will not have this option enabled, and will not be probable.